Ad Hoc Views and Custom Report Development

 To run reports directly from

-Classic PPMunder Home, Reports and Jobs, complete the following steps after developing the reports:
+PPM classiqueunder Home, Reports and Jobs, complete the following steps after developing the reports:

 - Create report filters as lookups under Administration, Data Administration, Lookups.
 See Configure Lookups.

 - Create report definitions under Administration, Data Administration, Reports and Jobs.
 See Configure Reports and Jobs.

 - To secure the reporting data, grant the required advanced reporting access rights to the appropriate users and groups.
 See Advanced Reporting Access Rights.